Note, this post was originally posted in December of 2023, and has been updated in December 2025

 Trustpilot’s public review forum is most similar to that of the Net Promoter Score (NPS) - but in the public eye.

-When consumers are leaving a review, they are have to leave a numerical star rating, and are encouraged to leave written feedback in the free-text box.
+When consumers are leaving a review, they have to leave a numerical star rating, and are encouraged to leave written feedback in the free-text box.
 This free form text is visible to other consumers on the company’s website.

 To aggregate these scores, Trustpilot distils this information into a relevant score called TrustScore.